severalnines/docs/user-guide/mysql/manage.rst

 	- Port for MaxAdmin command line interface.
 Default is 6603

 * **RR Port**
-	- Port for round-robin access.
+	- Port for round-robin listener.
 Default is 4006.

 * **RW Port**
-	- Port for read-write split access.
+	- Port for read-write split listener.
 Default is 4008.

 * **Debug Port**
 	- Port for MaxScale debug information.
 Default it 4442.